 The following is taken from the inaugural address for the opening of the exhibition, Homage to Baumeister, at the State Academy of Fine Arts in Stuttgart on March 2, 1979.
-Fritz Seitz (born 1926) attended Baumeister's class from 1948 to 1953.
-From 1962 to 1992 he held a professorship for the Foundations of the Sculptural at the Hamburg College for Fine Arts.
+Fritz Seitz (1926 - 2017) attended Baumeister's class from 1950 to 1954.
+From 1965 to 1992 he held a professorship for the Foundations of the Sculptural at the Hamburg College for Fine Arts.

 Those who came into close contact with this human quickly experienced the warm charisma of his robust-sympathetic temperament.
 One certainly perceived energy and inner activity, but their expression was generally softened by an easy-going quality, by a bear-like charm, and by the giggling humor twinkling through.

 There was also the marked mildness, the weighed, in each case personal, attention during the discussion of student works, the delayed forming of verbal expression, the tactful judging.
 We would casually sit in a semicircle, Baumeister among us.
 He avoided stalking, an authoritarian manner.
 It certainly smoked where he sat, but that came from the inevitable cigar.
 We appreciated that.
 Those of us who had the infernal droning of the German barracks yard behind us also saw in this a guarantee for something entirely different, which we had sought out.

 This good atmosphere was also well ventilated.
 Here I am referring to the rational form of communication that distinguished Baumeister's teaching.
 During critiques we learned to appreciate an awareness for methodology.
 Means and ways were considered and that which could be said was verbalized as clearly as possible.
 That quickly enabled us to explain our work ourselves and also gradually make our own judgments.